w3f/polkadot-wiki/docs/learn/learn-architecture.md

 ## Validators

-[Validators](../general/glossary.md#validator), if elected to the validator set, produce blocks on the Relay Chain.
+[Validators](../general/glossary.md#validator), if elected to the validator set, produce blocks on the relay chain.
 They also accept proofs of valid state transition from collators and receive staking rewards in return.

 Validators are required to keep enough parachain blocks available for later use in their local